 - New safer intersections of the cycle route at Balmoral Road and Mt Albert Road.

 - Destination signage.

-- Raised speed humps and other measures to slow vehicle traffic.
+- Speed humps and other measures to slow vehicle traffic.

 - New sections of shared paths or widening paths on busy roads.